mhweiner/autorel/README.md

 ### ⚠️ Avoiding Breaking Changes

 If using the `npx` command, you may want to append the version number to prevent breaking changes in the future.
 You can do this by appending `@^` followed by the major version number, ie. `npx autorel@^2`.
-Breaking changes are planned for v3 (following SemVer), so this will ensure you always get the latest v2.x.x version.

 ## Example Usage (Library)